Get your Electrical Design Data under Control

 When managing data on a file system, the search parameters are very limited, since only the file name can provide the results.
 In DS-E3, you can search for various characteristics in case the project name is unknown.
 For example, customer, project number, release, version, etc. Once the project has been found, the entire project can be accessed or downloaded straight away.

 The release workflow according to the 4-eyes-principle

-The defined release process in the starter package includes 3 statuses: In Work, In Approval, and Approved.
-The release process helps prevent errors before a design goes into production.
+The defined release process in the StarterPackage includes 3 statuses: In Work, In Approval, and Approved.
+The release process helps prevent errors before an electrical design goes into production.
 When a design runs through this process, it is additionally checked by a second user according to the 4-eyes principle.
 This actively reduces the error rate.

 After completion, a user can request the status In Work.
 The project is then protected with read-only status and cannot be edited.
 The second user then receives a notification and can release the project upon successful review.
 Should an error be found, or a change is required at a later time, the project can be brought back to In Work through various commands, and the read-only status is removed.
 If an engineer is working alone on a project, he can also release it immediately.

-You can find a live demo of the data management system in our webinar.
+You can find a live demo of the electrical design data management system in our webinar.
 Watch now or later on-demand:

 With the DS-E3 StarterPackage, Zuken provides a set of functions from its data management software designed for the management of E3.series projects.
 This is the perfect way to get started in data management with DS-E3.
 With the modular and flexible architecture, the starter package can be easily expanded and adapted as requirements grow.